When Quantum and Classical Models Disagree: Learning Beyond Minimum Norm Least Square: Discussion

 \subsection{Open Questions}

-In the previous Sections, we showed how quantum models can often converge to a solution close to the MNLS estimator, and how to offer potential quantum advantage using arguments on the norm of the weight vector.
+In the previous sections, we showed how quantum models can often converge to a solution close to the MNLS estimator, and how to offer potential quantum advantage over RF surrogates using arguments on the norm of the weight vector.
 One could design a VQC based on those indications to create a model far from its classical counterpart.
-In this Section, we offer open questions and suggestion for future work.
+In this Section, we offer open questions and suggestions for future work.

 First, we focused our analysis on usual classical gradient descent and KRR, giving rise to the bias of converging towards the MNLS estimator.
-We did not explore other classical learning algorithms that may not converge to the same solution.
+While our results can be extended for momentum based gradient descent \cite{nakerst2020gradientdescentmomentum} (see \autoref{app:mnls}), we did not explore other classical learning algorithms that may not converge to the same solution.

 Our work shows how to obtain separation between quantum and classical learning models through the study of their weight vectors.
 This condition could be applied to VQCs with discrete or continuous input variables.
 However, finding a VQC with continuous variable input and without concentration issues can be challenging, while possible as explained in \autoref{thm:Example_Perfect_Fct}.
 Finding such VQCs or how to use ones with discrete input variables for useful learning problems must be tackled in future works.